 LEARN TO MEDITATE

-If you would like to be notified when the next One Day Meditation Seminar is to be held, click here and complete the contact form - please put "NEXT MEDITATION SEMINAR" in the comment field.
+If the above date does not suit and you would like to be notified when the next One Day Meditation Seminar is to be held, click here and complete the contact form - please put "NEXT MEDITATION SEMINAR" in the comment field.
 Once we have something scheduled we will be in contact be email.

 The aim of meditation is not merely to become calm or tranquil